edwinm/docs/content/enterprise/installation.md

 ### 1. Install Node.js and npm on your server

-Node.js and npm are required to run the `npmo` installer in the next main step.
+Node.js and npm are required to run the `npme` installer in the next main step.

 - SSH into your server